 Action Step Necessary Tasks Task Status 3.1 Offer competitive salaries 3.1.1 Develop salary and benefit ranges commensurate with positions 3.1.1 This is an ongoing process involving annual review.
-No formal salary survey has been conducted, but data is collected from local and similar institutions prior to budget preparation.
-Note that four employees have served 5-plus years and three employees have served 10+ years.
+No formal salary survey has been conducted, but data is collected from local and similar institutions prior to budget preparation.Note that five employees have served 10-plus years and one employee has served 5+ years.
 The Human Resources Committee reviews salaries and benefits as budgets are drafted.
-3.2 Provide continuing education opportunities 3.2.1 Budget for classes, seminars, and certification necessary for proper job performance 3.2.1 The FY18 budget contains funding for continuing education for all staff except the part-time janitorial staff.
-Staff attended 38 training events (in situ or online) on topics including IT, human resources, insurance, payroll, PeaceTree software, water planning, ASR, communication, flow measurement technique, Arundo donax management, riparian restoration, accessing water resource data, freshwater mussels, field equipment, and the NELAC standard.
+3.2 Provide continuing education opportunities 3.2.1 Budget for classes, seminars, and certification necessary for proper job performance 3.2.1 The FY19 budget contains funding for continuing education for all staff except the part-time janitorial staff.
+Staff attended 36 training events (in situ or online) on topics including IT, human resources, insurance, payroll, PeachTree software, water planning, ASR, communication, Arundo donax management, freshwater mussels, land stewardship, surface water quality monitoring, data integrity and the NELAC standard.
 Additionally, the GM completed 6 hours of financial investment training.
 3.2.2 Cross-train routinely to ensure continuous operation in event of absences 3.2.2 Small staff size and specialties makes this task a challenge, but to date all positions have been handled well during absences.
 Both the general chemistry analyst and the lab manager can run all chemistry and microbiology tests.
 The general chemistry analyst also completed a course to be eligible to serve as technical manager in microbiology (see 5.8.1).
-3.3 Provide employment structure 3.3.1 Provide Personnel Policy Manual to employees 3.3.1.
-All employees received and signed for a Personnel Policy Manual.
+3.3 Provide employment structure 3.3.1 Provide Personnel Policy Manual to employees 3.3.1 All employees received and signed for a Personnel Policy Manual.